Western Sahara War: Stalemate (1980s)

 From the mid-1980s Morocco largely had kept Polisario troops off by building a huge berm or sand wall (the Moroccan Wall).
 The Moroccan army stationed a number of troops roughly the same size as the entire Sahrawi population to defend the wall, enclosing the Southern Provinces, the economically useful parts of Western Sahara (Bou Craa, El-Aaiun, Smara etc.).
 This stalemated the war, with no side able to achieve decisive gains, but artillery strikes and sniping attacks by the guerrillas continued, and Morocco was economically and politically strained by the war.
 Morocco faced heavy burdens due to the economic costs of its massive troop deployments along the Wall.
-Economic and military aid was sent to Morocco by Saudi Arabia, France and the United States to relieve the situation but matters gradually became unsustainable for all parties involved.
+Economic and military aid was sent to Morocco by Saudi Arabia, France and the United States to relieve the situation, but matters gradually became unsustainable for all parties involved.

 Escalation (1989–1991)

-On 7 October 1989, Polisario launched a massive attack against Moroccan troops in Guelta Zemmour (Centre of Western Sahara) and Algeria but sustained heavy casualties and withdrawn after leaving more than 18 tanks burning and a dozen more vehicles.
+On 7 October 1989, the Polisario launched an attack against Moroccan troops in Guelta Zemmour (Centre of Western Sahara) and Algeria, but sustained heavy casualties and withdrew, leaving behind more than 18 tanks and a dozen other vehicles.
 This setback led the Polisario to consider a ceasefire.

-The 1991 Tifariti offensive was the last military operation and successful maneuver in the Western Sahara War launched by Moroccan forces against the Sahrawi guerrilla fighters of the Polisario Front.
-During August–September 1991 the Royal Moroccan Army (RMA) conducted offensive operations in the areas of Mehaires, Tifariti, and Bir Lahlou and cleared the area of any Polisario presence.
+The 1991 Tifariti offensive, from August to September, was the last military operation in the Western Sahara War, launched by Moroccan forces against the Polisario.
+The Royal Moroccan Army (RMA) conducted offensive operations in the areas of Mehaires, Tifariti, and Bir Lahlou, and cleared the area of any Polisario presence.